XSEDE/ipf/docs/INSTALL.md

 ### Which workflows should I configure and run?
 The following workflows are recommended for the listed scenarios.

-Software Module workflow: all Level 1, 2 and 3 *SPs that offer login and batch computing*
+Software Module workflow: required for all Level 1, 2 and 3 *SPs that offer login and batch computing*

+Batch System workflow (compute workflow): required for all Level 1, 2, and 3 *SPs that offer batch computing*

-Network Accessible Services workflow: all Level 1, 2, and 3 *SPs that operate OpenSSH or GridFTP services*
+Network Accessible Services workflow: recommended for all Level 1, 2, and 3 *SPs that operate OpenSSH or GridFTP services*

-Batch System workflow (compute workflow): all Level 1, 2, and 3 *SPs that offer batch computing*

-Batch Scheduler Job Event workflow (activity workflow): all Level 1 and 2 *SPs that offer XSEDE allocated batch computing*
+Batch Scheduler Job Event workflow (activity workflow): recommended for all Level 1 and 2 *SPs that offer XSEDE allocated batch computing*

 ## Pre-requisites

 ### Software Modules workflow requirements
 - The module or Lmod files must be readable.

+### Batch System workflow requirements
+- The command line programs for your batch scheduler must be executable.

 ### Network Services workflow requirements
 - The service definition files must be readable, and in a single directory.

-### Batch System workflow requirements
-- The command line programs for your batch scheduler must be executable.

 ### Batch Scheduler Job Events workflow requirements
 - The batch scheduler log file or directory must be readable on the server where IPF is running and by the user running IPF.